2011 Toyota Camry Insurance Cost – 7 Ideas for Best Prices

 This will pay to fix damage from a wide range of events other than collision.
 You need to pay your deductible first then the remaining damage will be covered by your comprehensive coverage.

-Comprehensive can pay for things such as hail damage, theft and rock chips in glass.
+Comprehensive can pay for things such as hail damage, theft, and rock chips in the glass.
 The most your insurance company will pay is the cash value of the vehicle, so if your deductible is as high as the vehicle’s value it’s probably time to drop comprehensive insurance.

 Uninsured/Underinsured Motorist (UM/UIM)